pahud/typescript-lambda/README.md

 # typescript-lambda

-Write and deploy your AWS Lambda functions 100% in TypeScript
+A template helps you **Write and Deploy your AWS Lambda functions 100% in TypeScript**

 # write your code